Oh Maman!

-"Oh Maman !" (lit. '"Oh, Mammy!"') is a song by French singer Lissandro, released as a single on 28 October 2022.
+"Oh Maman!" (lit. '"Oh, Mammy!"') is a song by French singer Lissandro, released as a single on 28 October 2022.

 It was France's winning entry in the Junior Eurovision Song Contest 2022.
 Lissandro, aged 13 at the time, won the competition with a total of 203 points, 23 points ahead of second-placed Armenia, earning France its second overall victory at the contest.

 Composition

-The song was written by Frédéric Chateau (music and lyrics) and Barbara Pravi (Who represented France in the Eurovision Song Contest 2021 with the song "Voilà).
+The song was composed by Frédéric Chateau, who also wrote the lyrics alongside Barbara Pravi, who represented France in the Eurovision Song Contest 2021 with the song "Voilà".

 Junior Eurovision Song Contest

 Selection, announcement and release

-On 28 October 2022, France Télévisions announced having selected Lissandro with a song titled "Oh Maman !" to represent France at the Junior Eurovision Song Contest that would be held in Yerevan, Armenia, on 11 December.
+On 28 October 2022, France Télévisions announced having selected Lissandro with a song titled "Oh Maman!" to represent France at the Junior Eurovision Song Contest that would be held in Yerevan, Armenia, on 11 December.
 On the same day, the song was released as a single.
 The accompanying music video was unveiled on November 6.